SHIPPING: The HARRIET MCGREGOR

 Mirror-flip the image(s) and the ship appears readying to leave.
 The bowsprit – ie. the pole (or spar) extending forward from the vessel’s prow – now points to the left, in opposition to the meaning of the original image above.
 The left to right inward message is now reversed.

 When mirror-flipped, “Taken 4th Feb 1871” is now visible and legible, on the left.
-The stereographic potential of the image also appears to be clearer, or does the direction in which the ship is now pointing, out away from the town as if ready to leave, re-enforce what we know from having just read the advertisement, viz. that this is the Harriett McGregor, easily deduced from the newspaper notice of her imminent departure on 7th February 1871?
 Hardly a seam between the two images is visible on this reproduction of the plate, but once printed and mounted, the two images would appear separate.
 Usually the second image on the right shows the camera was moved slightly to the right, if a single lens camera was used, to create the 3D effect when looked at through a stereoscopic viewer.
 The print, of course, has to be produced from the image showing the bow-sprit pointing to the right because the wording “JOHNSON BROS” on the warehouse behind the ship at New Wharf would otherwise appear back-to-front.
-In the mirror image, however, the ship is facing the river, not the town, This gives rise to another meaning, one confluent with the pressing tenor of McGregor’s advertisement published on the same day: this ship is about to leave, so potential exporters and passengers had better hurry up and make final preparations before departure.
+In the mirror image, however, the ship is facing the river, not the town.
+This gives rise to another meaning, one confluent with the pressing tenor of McGregor’s advertisement published on the same day: this ship is about to leave, so potential exporters and passengers had better hurry up and make final preparations before departure.

 Captain Richard Copping and wife Elizabeth